leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ## A more elaborate example.

 In this somewhat more realistic example, we will control the model so that the cell count for the "default" cell type over time stabilizes at about 128 cells.
-For observation, we will use cell count.
+For observation, we will use cell counts.
-For action, we will use an apoptosis inducing drug that kills the cells.
+For action, we will use an apoptosis-inducing drug that kills the cells.

-For this tutorial, we assume you have additionally [PhyiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.
+For this tutorial, we assume you have additionally [PhysiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.

 1. The PhysiCell level (C++ and Studio)

-1.1 Fire up studio.
+1.1 Fire up the studio.

 ```bash
 studio -c config/PhysiCell_settings.xml